mramshaw/Cloud_Django/README.md

 [Note no warning this time; the last `kubectl` was an `apply`.]

-Now we will port-forward each of our pods and change each poll question so each pod has a different question:
+Now we will port-forward each of our Kubernetes pods and change each poll question so each pod has a different question:

     $ kubectl port-forward polls-7cd964c89-4px25 8000:8000 &
     [1] 5899